 - A pair of 8s against the dealer’s 10 or ace

-All the early surrender moves listed above are also valid for multi-deck blackjack variations where the dealer hits on soft totals of 17 (H17).
+All the early surrender moves above are also valid for multi-deck blackjack variations where the dealer hits on soft 17 (H17).
 The only difference is that players should also surrender paired deuces against the dealer’s ace in multi-deck H17 games.

 Early Surrender in Single-Deck Blackjack Games

-The early surrender moves coincide for all hard totals listed above in single-deck blackjack as well.
-However, single-deck players should refrain from surrendering paired 8s against the dealer’s ten provided that doubling down after splits is permitted.
-If so, they should split the 8s instead.
+The early surrender moves for the hard totals listed above apply to single-deck blackjack as well.
+However, single-deck players should avoid surrendering paired 8s against the dealer’s ten when doubling down after splits is allowed.
+In that situation, they should split the 8s instead.

-Players forfeit hands a lot more often with early surrender than they do when late surrender is in place.
-In multiple-deck S17 games, late surrender is optimal only when you hold hard 15 versus the dealer’s 10 or hard 16 versus the dealer’s 9, 10, and ace.
-Late surrender is also recommended in H17 variants when you have hard 15 and hard 17 against the dealer’s ace.
+Players forfeit hands far more often with early surrender than they do with late surrender.
+In multi-deck S17 games, late surrender is optimal only when you hold hard 15 versus the dealer’s 10 or hard 16 versus the dealer’s 9, 10, or ace.
+Late surrender is also recommended in H17 variants when you have hard 15 or hard 17 against the dealer’s ace.

-On a side note, many players who have heard of the surrender option assume it is the correct play for all hands that stand more than a 50% chance of losing.
-This line of reasoning is incorrect, not to mention rather costly in the long term.
+On a side note, many players who have heard of the surrender option assume it is the correct play for all hands that have more than a 50% chance of losing.
+This reasoning is incorrect and can be costly in the long term.

-In reality, surrender is the optimal playing decision only for hands that end up losing more than 75% of the time.
-This is because losing 75% of the time and winning the remaining 25% of the time effectively results in the player losing only half of their wagers on average with surrender.
+In reality, surrender is the optimal decision only for hands that lose more than 75% of the time.
+Because the player forfeits only half of the wager, losing 75% of the time and winning the remaining 25% effectively results in losing just half of the bets on average.

 Early Surrender’s Impact on Players’ Expected Value